A ransomware attack on a US hospital network took weeks to recover.

 Finance

-65% of financial organizations worldwide reported experiencing a ransomware attack in 2024.
+65% of financial organizations worldwide reported a ransomware attack in 2024—threatening savings, payments, and economic stability for millions.